livecomsjournal/article_templates/information_for_authors.md

 \dateaccepted{Day Month Year}
 ```

-Include `ASAPversion` in the class options
+These fields should be filled out as completely as possible.
+Also at this time, include `ASAPversion` in the class options.
+The `ASAPversion` option will create a document footer that lists the received and accepted dates, and an indicator that the article is in "ASAP" form.

+When an issue of LiveCoMS is finalized, the editors will request one set of final changes.
+First, the authors should finish filling out the publication information shown above.
+Lastly, the `ASAPversion` class option should be replaced by `pubversion`.

 Include `pubversion` (but not `ASAPversion`) in the class options when the article is in final form for the release of a LiveCoMS issue (i.e., all of the volume/issue/page information is known and has been entered in the manuscript source file.
+The footer will change to include the full article citation.